-The mountain gorillas have been well studied, and research is continuing, despite a number of setbacks due to armed conflict.
+Mountain Gorillas have been studied extensively, and research is continuing, despite a number of setbacks due to armed conflict.
 A number of the programmes and initiatives described in the previous section have or will have research components as an integral part of conservation actions and efforts.
 However, a number of other research activities are also being conducted.
-In addition, studies such as research into gorilla taxonomy, which are in progress, may have serious implications for gorilla conservation, particularly in the light that the Bwindi gorilla may be genetically distinct from the mountain gorilla of the Virungas, as suggested by Sarmiento et al., (1996).
+In addition, studies such as research into gorilla taxonomy, which are in progress, may have serious implications for gorilla conservation, particularly in the light that the Bwindi gorillas may be genetically distinct from the Mountain Gorillas of the Virungas, as suggested by Sarmiento et al., (1996).

-• Virunga National Park was set up primarily for scientific research during Belgian colonial rule and much detailed work was carried out on specific taxa, from insects to mammals, particularly in the 1930s and 1950s (UNEP-WCMC, 2003b).
+Virunga National Park was set up primarily for scientific research during Belgian colonial rule and much detailed work was carried out on specific taxa, from insects to mammals, particularly in the 1930s and 1950s (UNEP-WCMC, 2003b).
 IUCN/WWF Project 1941 aims to carry out a survey of the status of the gorilla and provide necessary data for their improved preservation and protection of their habitat.

-3. Needs and recommended priority actions
+1.3.
+Needs and recommended priority actions

-Overwhelming and immediate priorities for gorillas conservation are:
+Overwhelming and immediate priorities for gorilla conservation are: